To February’s Tax Tips & News, our newsletter designed to bring you tax tips and news to keep you one step ahead of the taxman.

 Overall, the key difference in this case compared to other cases cited at the Tribunal was that the product was specifically sold by The Core, and bought by its customers, as a meal replacement, and not as a beverage.
 Moreover, the JCPs were not marketed as beverages, but as meal replacements in liquid form.
 Although the JCPs appeared to be a kind of ‘smoothie’, they had a different function and so were regarded as a food.

 The Tribunal was therefore able to allow the appeal and zero-rating applied to the JCPs.

 In summary, this case was particularly interesting as it demonstrated how the FTT needed to look at many layers of information before being able to make their determination of the facts.

 February questions and answers

 A. When the ‘taxable turnover’ of a business reaches the VAT registration threshold, currently £85,000 per annum, it must register for VAT.
-Income that is not counted as ‘taxable turnover’ is excluded from the £85,000 turnover figure.
+As you state, any income you receive that is not counted as ‘taxable turnover’ is excluded from the £85,000 turnover figure.

 There are several items that can be ignored when calculating ‘taxable turnover’ for VAT registration purposes.
-Any income that is ‘exempt’ from VAT is ignored.
 This commonly includes insurance, postage stamps or services; and health services provided by doctors or dentists.

 – Some goods and services are outside the VAT tax system so VAT is neither charged nor reclaimed on them.
 Such items include: goods or services you buy and use outside of the EU;